-Introduction to Forensic Science, CJ 115 DRAFT Syllabus
+Forensic Science Laboratory, CJ 416 DRAFT Syllabus

-Course: CJ 115, Introduction to Forensic Science
+Course: CJ 416, Forensic Science in Criminal Justice Lab

 Location:

-Meeting day and time: online or in the classroom
+Meeting day and time: KBI Crime lab

 Instructor:

 Office:

 Phone:

 E-mail:

 Office Hours:

 Course text:

-Saferstein, Richard (2013).
-Criminalistics: An Introduction to Forensic Science 11 ed.Pearson Prentice Hall

 Course Description:

 This course is an introduction to forensic science.
 This survey course introduces students to the history and contemporary field of forensic science.
-Limitations and uses will be explained as will the role that forensic science plays in the US criminal justice system.
-Various aspects of crime scene and evidence collection and preservation will be presented.
+Limitations and uses will be explained as will

+scene and evidence collection and preservation will be presented.